 In 2013, Colombia’s oil production was over one million barrels per day (bpd).
 All this production came from inland sources as Colombia had not yet tapped into offshore oil production.

 By 2017, Colombia had 1.6 billion barrels of proven reserves.
-Given that the oil and gas industry is a key driver in economic growth in Barranquilla, finding new resources and bringing them into production is a main focus of government government.
+Given that the oil and gas industry is a key driver in economic growth in Barranquilla, finding new resources and bringing them into production is a main focus of the government.